Until a few months ago I was an extremely career oriented woman.

 He said that they didn’t do it for the money!
 They did it because they wanted to help.

 A person was in need of something and they could offer it, so they did it selflessly.

 At that point my African friend, who has been living in Europe for over 30 years, turned to me and said: “yes, this is the real Africa and the African spirit, it’s all about community and helping each other selflessly.”

-Of course in bigger cities of Africa people are more like Europeans, rushing, stressing… Zanzibar is a special little place in itself as it is an island, and islanders are always a bit different.
+Of course in bigger cities of Africa people are more like Europeans, rushing, stressing… Zanzibar is a special little place in itself as it is an island, and islanders are always a bit different, in a good way :).

-But in small villages of Africa there is still the honest real African spirit.
+But in small villages of Africa you can still find the honest real African spirit.

 So today I say, thank you Zanzibar and Africa for changing my life for the better, forever!
 You gave me hope in humanity.

 A last advice to anyone, if you get the chance, go visit Zanzibar I promise you it’s going to change you for the better :).